 Consequently, most parties seek the assistance of a child support lawyer to help support a case and provide the necessary supporting evidence.

-If you are unsure about section 7 expenses or any other child support matter in Alberta, speak to a child support lawyer at Jennings Family Law in Calgary for a free case evaluation.
+If you are unsure about section 7 expenses or any other child support matter in Alberta, speak to a child support lawyer at Jennings Family Law in Calgary for a confidential case evaluation.